nealrs/CPupdate/readme.md

 Unfortunately, we don't have an API yet, I don't know Rails, and the CP dev team won't give me push access to our main repos.
 So much for an elegant solution.
 Womp womp.

 But you know what?
 Fuck that noise.
 I'm a hacker and I remember life before jQuery.
-Why not use this as an opportunity to work with node.js?
+Why not use this as an opportunity to learn more about node.js?

-The solution I came up with is actually pretty simple: I automated the entire login, edit, submit flow using [zombie](https://github.com/assaf/zombie), a headless browser testing tool.
+The solution I came up with is actually pretty simple: I automated the entire login & edit flow using [zombie](https://github.com/assaf/zombie), a headless browser testing tool.

 Right now, the only project data you can edit is the tagline & description and you need to login via the email flow, **but it works**.
 To update a project on ChallengePost, all you need to do is: